bohandley/tree-visual/time.md

   5:30pm-8:00pm
     refactor adding the g1 or g2 to the id adding the position as a class allows us to get around that g or circle selectall begin adding linkedClick to zoomable tree and collapsible tree

+5/20/2020
+  4:30pm-8:30pm
+    refactor getColor() to not need to look for "flare" Fixed the issue with authors names
+    Build the correct function between zoomable treemap and collapsible tree one way from zoomable treemap to collapsible tree

 5/ /2020 NEED TO REFACTOR THAT LEAF THING
 Next
   -pass json into the build functions